 Vitamin E may help ease muscle soreness from a rigorous workout.
 The vitamin acts as an antioxidant to protect cells from free radicals generated during a workout.
 The chemical buildup may cause soreness in the muscles.

 Aside from that, Vitamin E promotes muscle growth and inhibits muscle breakdown.
-It also provides a host of health benefits that include improved cardiovascular, immune and eye health, as well as cancer prevention.
+It also provides a host of health benefits that include improved cardiovascular, immune, and eye health, as well as cancer prevention.

 Thiamine is one of the vitamins required for protein metabolism and growth.
-It’s also involved in the formation of hemoglobin, a protein found in red blood cells that transports oxygen throughout the body- especially working muscles.
-The transport of oxygen is critical to athletic performance and becomes even more important as intensity and duration of exercise increase.
+It’s also involved in the formation of hemoglobin, a protein found in red blood cells that transports oxygen throughout the body- especially in working muscles.
+The transport of oxygen is critical to athletic performance and becomes even more important as the intensity and duration of exercise increase.

 Riboflavin plays a critical role in the production of energy.
 It is important both for the energy-producing electron transport chain as well as the metabolism of fat molecules into useful energy.
-Moreover, vitamin B2 plays a role in helping the body change other energy related nutrients, such as folate and vitamin B6, into usable forms.
+Moreover, vitamin B2 plays a role in helping the body change other energy-related nutrients, such as folate and vitamin B6, into usable forms.

 Riboflavin is also one of many nutrients that are required to recycle an antioxidant called glutathione, which is one of the most valuable antioxidants in the human body.
-It helps prevent cellular damage caused by free radicals, peroxides and heavy metals.
+It helps prevent cellular damage caused by free radicals, peroxides, and heavy metals.